folio-org/docs/content/en/docs/Users/_index.md

 -    In the **Refunds to process manually** modal, specify a date range by entering a **Start Date** and an **End Date**.
 Select the **Fee/Fine Owner**.
 -    Click **Save & close**.

-Depending on your browser and its configurations, the file automatically downloads and you will be prompted to open it or save it.
+A *Export in progress* message appears and depending on your browser and its configurations, the file either automatically downloads or you are prompted to open and save it.
+If no there are no refunds to process manually, a *No items found* message appears and no file is generated.

 ## Managing loans and fee/fines for patrons